Defense Secretary Esper Says Military Has 'Limited Capacity' To Provide Hospital Beds

 Esper's remarks come amid growing calls for military assistance from state and local officials for everything from extra beds to desperately needed ventilators.
 With the number of confirmed cases at 65,000 and rising, it's a crisis that President Trump now refers to as a "war" with an "invisible enemy."

-But in an interview with NPR, the defense secretary said that while the military may have "a lot of capability, [it is] not as much, I think, as many people think when it comes to medical capacity."
+But in an interview with NPR's Steve Inskeep, the defense secretary said that while the military may have "a lot of capability, [it is] not as much, I think, as many people think when it comes to medical capacity."

 "What we have great capacity for is planning and logistics and things like that, when it comes to supporting civilian authorities," Esper said.
 "But in terms of hospitals, we have a limited capacity, maybe a few thousand beds ... at most."